A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-One can see that the first two eigenvalues are always negative for relevant values of the parameters.
-The last eigenvalue can be considered as a constrain on the dosage of CAR-T cells which is necessary to destroy the population that is resistant to TMZ.
-The condition on the $V$ is
+Note that all eigenvalues are real and, hence, we require that $Q_{6}$ is a stable non-degenerate node, i.e., all eigenvalues are negative.

-In the worst case scenario with maximal values (according to Table \ref{tab:paramenters}) of the parameters in the numerator of \eqref{eq:V_constr} (notice that the parameters in the denominator are fixed) the critical value of $V$ is approximately $5.3\cdot10^{7}$ $\mbox{cells}\cdot \mbox{day}^{-1}$.
+One can see that the first two eigenvalues are always negative for biologically relevant values of the parameters. {The last eigenvalue can be considered as a constraint on the dose of CAR-T cells needed to destroy the population resistant to TMZ.
+The condition on the parameter $\bar{v}$ is